Codecademy/docs/content/numpy/concepts/ndarray/terms/flatten/flatten.md

   - 'paths/data-science'
 ---

-The `flatten()` function in NumPy is a powerful tool for reshaping multi-dimensional arrays into one-dimensional arrays.
-This function allows you to simplify complex arrays and make them easier to work with.
+The **`.flatten()`** function in NumPy is a powerful tool for reshaping multi-dimensional arrays into one-dimensional arrays.
+This function simplifies complex arrays and makes them easier to work with.

 ## Syntax